bkimminich/it-security-lecture/slides/02-01-owasp.md

 ![Local Backup/Restore buttons on Score Board](images/02-01-owasp/juiceshop-local-backup.png)

+---

 # Exercise feedback

-:folded_hands: Please consider providing feedback on individual exercises either in person or via the :thumbs_up:/:thumbs_down: buttons displayed for each solved hacking & coding challenge in the Juice Shop
+:pray: Please consider providing feedback on individual exercises either in person or via the :thumbs_up:/:thumbs_down: buttons displayed for each solved hacking & coding challenge in the Juice Shop